ApiLogicServer/Docs/docs/Tech-Toaster.md

 ## 1. Plug It In

+Here's how you plug the docker appliance into your database:

 ```bash
 > docker run -it --name api_logic_server --rm -p 5656:5656 -p 5002:5002 -v ${PWD}:/localhost apilogicserver/api_logic_server